 Neither course will serve the purpose of understanding commercial viability, nor lend insights into the process of taking a concept through prototyping and development, in a business context.
 Only having hands-on experience in production, manufacture, and logistics will bring them closer to understanding the importance of finding the right suppliers and makers.
 That is what you learn from working hands-on, inside the industry.

-I recently attended a talk during London Craft Week.
+Not long ago when physical events were possible, I attended a talk at London Craft Week.
 It was really interesting listening to a panel led by the buyer at Heals, the famous interior brand, and retailer in London.
 They had invited two craft makers they had approached, to speak about their collaboration.
 Both were makers of handcrafted lamps, and both produced very expensive products.

 It was really interesting to hear the buyer talk about the process of creative thinking and how she constantly finds when she approached craftsmen, a lack of connecting the artistry with a commercial proposal, at a price that will work in the market today.